SQA-Robo-Lab/MUML_1_0-win32-x86_64/readme.md

 # The MechatronicUML Tool Suite

 The MechatronicUML Tool Suite (MUML TS) is an Eclipse-based IDE for using the [MechatronicUML](http://www.mechatronicuml.org/de/index.html).

+It can be installed through a VirtualBox image that can be found at the bottom of the [dowload section on the MUML homepage](http://www.mechatronicuml.org/en/download.html).

-As no working download is currently available on the web, we provide a download here via this GitHub repository.
+All other download options there are not working anymore, therefore we provide an alternative download here via this GitHub repository for a direct installation on Windows.

-## Installation instructions
+## Installation Instructions

 1) Download the zip-File linked under "Releases", unzip it.
 2) Install a Java 8 VM if you don't have one on your local machine.